Back to Compare

 Not always.
 Local scholarships can be a strong fit when eligibility is narrow, but national scholarships may still be worth applying to if your profile matches.

-How do I verify a local scholarship?
+How do I evaluate a local scholarship?